google/gsocguides/pages/mentor/20-org_application.md

 4. Solid understanding of GSoC and its goals - we can see this in your answers to the Org Application questions
 5. Established project - is the org at least 18 months old?
 6. Quality application - did you take the time to answer questions fully?
 Org apps with just 1 sentence answers show us you don't want to put in the time for the org app so why would Google trust you to devote the time needed to mentor a GSoC contributor?
+7. Most years Google is looking to include more organizations in specific fields.
+It will vary from year to year.
+For 2025, Google is looking to accept more organizations involved in security and AI/ML.

 ## Past Success